-4. MISC
+4.0 Considerate Constructors Scheme

+The Considerate Constructors Scheme (CCS) is a national initiative, set up by the construction industry, to improve its image.
+The site will be independently monitored to assess performance against the five-point Code of Considerate Practice which includes the categories Appearance, Community, Environment, Safety and Workforce.

+This project will be registered with the Considerate Constructors Scheme and will target minimum score 41 out of 50 which equates to a very good site.

+In line with the CCS all delivery lorries will be monitored for CLOCS (Construction Logistics and Community Safety).
+CLOCS brings construction and logistics together to help manage the work-related road risk (WRRR) and helps ensure a road safety culture is embedded in the industry.

+5.0.
+Other Measures

-- Collaboration amongst other sites in the area, including adjacent Colt sites. - The Contractor will consult with the LBH, TfL, and another contractor / supply chain in the area to minimise disruption and undertake joint trip generation analysis.
-Should an adjacent construction site arise, the appointed Contractor will pursue the possibility of collaborating on holding areas and shared services when their works schedule is known. - Implement a staff travel plan. - There will be limited on-site parking provided for construction worker's vehicles.
+Collaboration amongst other sites in the area

+The Contractor will consult with the LBH, TfL, and another contractor/supply chain in the area to minimise disruption and undertake joint trip generation analysis.
+Should an adjacent construction site arise, the appointed Contractor will pursue the possibility of collaborating on holding areas and shared services when their works schedule is known.

+Implement a staff travel plan

+There will be limited on-site parking provided for construction worker's vehicles.
 On street parking will be discouraged.
-As there are good transport options available, travel by public transport will be strongly encouraged, along with car sharing by each subcontractor. - The number of staff on site for the demolition works won't exceed 10 operatives and so along with public transport and car sharing, any off-site parking will be low.
-There will be a commitment required from the Contractor via their contract that no parking will be allowed on Bullsbrook Road for their operatives.
+As there are good transport options available, travel by public transport will be strongly encouraged, along with car sharing by each subcontractor.

+The number of staff on site for the demolition and enabling works won't exceed circa 30 operatives and so along with public transport and car sharing, any off-site parking will be low.
+There will be a commitment required from the Contractor via their contract that no parking will be allowed on Beaconsfield Road for their operatives.

+The use nearby parking facilities at the Leisure centre, Minet County Park and Hayes & Yeading FC can also be utilised as required for the various phases of the project.